jkunz 3d30d6da4b

 tspm start name:my-server

-Gracefully stop a running process (SIGTERM → SIGKILL after timeout).
+Gracefully stop a process (SIGTERM → 5s grace → SIGKILL).

 tspm stop name:my-server

-Stop and restart a process with the same configuration.
+Stop and restart a process, preserving its configuration.

 tspm restart name:my-server